jjoundi/CityTRAQ/README.md

 * [Arduino code](HighFive_Interface_w_Data.ino) for the High Five robot (sends data to MQTT)
 * [High Five server code](main/HI5.py) (listens for MQTT data and saves in a Google Sheet)
 * [Air quality aggregatror script](main/AQpuller.py) (Python script to aggregate data to visualize in protopie)
+* [Socket IO](main/protopie.py) that listens for Protopie calls and gives the required data back

 ### Running the code
 Activate High 5 server